 The plant’s gel can be rubbed into the skin to reduce redness quickly and easily.
 If the plant is available to you in its natural form, rubbing the leaf on skin abrasions can prevent infection and speed up the healing process by acting like a natural bandage.
-Due to Aloe’s inherent healing and moisturising benefits for your skin, it is also used by cosmetic companies in their beauty products.
+Due to Aloe’s inherent healing and moisturizing benefits for your skin, it is also used by cosmetic companies in their beauty products.

 Aloe Vera juice is extracted by cutting the leaf, collecting the juice and then evaporating it through a distillation process.
-The resulting juice has many health benefits, and is fantastic for internal cleansing.
-This is partially due to the fact that it contains twelve vitamins (including A, B1, B6, B12, C and E), nineteen amino acids and over 20 minerals, and most of these are essential to reducing oxidizing agents in the body.
+The resulting juice has many health benefits and is fantastic for internal cleansing.
+This is partially due to the fact that it contains twelve vitamins (including A, B1, B6, B12, C, and E), nineteen amino acids and over 20 minerals, and most of these are essential to reducing oxidizing agents in the body.